World Cup teams catch breath on rare day off

 On Saturday, Argentina meet Belgium in Brasilia before the last quarter-final between the Netherlands and Costa Rica in Salvador.

-The eight remaining teams all won their groups and the line- up offers a tantalizing clash between styles, with four teams each from Europe and the Americas.
+The eight remaining teams all won their groups and the line- up offers a tantalising clash between styles, with four teams each from Europe and the Americas.

 No European team has ever won a World Cup played in the Americas but at least one is assured of making the semis with Germany and France meeting in the last eight.